Exhibition dates 展覽日期：20.10-24.11.2019

 Opening Reception 開幕酒會

-Tomorrow Maybe is pleased to present Christopher K. Ho’s solo exhibition Embassy S ites.
 The multi-component show includes new sculptural, sonic, architectural, and two-dimensional work.
 It continues Ho’s investigation into the perils and potentials of transnationalism.
 The topic resonates with the artist, who since 2016 has with greater frequency returned to Hong Kong after living and working in the States for several decades.
+The exhibition draws reference from political histories, transnational desires and infrastructures that mediate our travel, both consciously and unconsciously experienced.

 Being good means acting the same perfect way — but there are so many ways to be bad.
 Creativity and genius can be bad.
 Fluidity and queerness can be bad.
 Enjoyment and exuberance can be bad.
 For Father and Mother, even autonomy and independence can be bad.